When people think of empathy, they tend to see it as a soft skill, full of yielding and niceness.

 Complaining consciously with a partner is an excellent Emotion Regulation practice that will help you become more skilled in the presence of every emotion you have.

-Then, you get to trade positions — the listener now gets to complain consciously while you listen and provide support and perform openly-acknowledged emotion work.
+Then, you get to trade positions — your listener now gets to complain consciously for 3 minutes while you listen and provide support and perform openly-acknowledged emotion work.

-We’re all taught to be positive, nice, and peppy at all times — which means we’ve got to repress most of our emotions, reduce our Empathic Accuracy, and lose our Emotion Regulation skills.
+We’re all urged to be positive, nice, and peppy at all times — which means we’ve got to repress most of our emotions, reduce our Empathic Accuracy, and lose our Emotion Regulation skills.